 About the Maker Lab

 The Maker Lab launched in July 2013 as a six-month experiment to explore the role of the library in makerspaces, community-operated workspaces where people come together to learn, create and collaborate.
-Due to the overwhelmingly positive community response, we chose to keep the Maker Lab open and continue to offer exciting new programs.
+Due to the overwhelmingly positive community response, we chose to keep the Maker Lab open and continue to offer exciting new workshops.

 Our report Making to Learn chronicles the creation of the Maker Lab, our first six months of operation and our initial findings about the space and the people who visit us.